Code of Ethics and Conduct.

 Please inform your line manager immediately if you do suspect any computer may have a virus and do not use it again until informed it is safe to do so.

-You must comply with applicable local privacy and data protection laws and regulations and respect the privacy of our viewers, customers, contractors and colleagues and seek to protect their personal data.
+You must comply with applicable local privacy and data protection laws and regulations to respect the rights of our viewers, customers, contractors and colleagues and to protect the company from regulatory fines and reputational damage.
 If you handle personal data at Mammoth, you must follow our Privacy Notice (available here: www.mammothscreen.com/privacy).
 Failure to do so could result in disciplinary action, termination of contract or even criminal prosecution.

 Any system used to collect and process personal data should provide the data subject with information regarding its processing.
 This is usually done via a privacy notice.